TeamVault/pascal-programs/README.md

 # pascal-programs
-This repo. contains an array of Pascal programs which were written during the years 2000-2002 and represent class asignments and also the final project assignment.
+This repo. contains an array of Pascal programs which were written during the years 2000-2002 and represent class assingnments and also the final project assignment.
 The programs were written all on a Win.
 XP OS.
 Since Win.
 XP is legacy I also provide some of the .exe files of the programs.
 The final project can be run on an Win.
 XP OS.
 I did no tests on newer OSs.
-You are free to try if the .exe files will run on these new OS versions.
-For those of you who are not familiar to Pascal, please check here: https://en.wikipedia.org/wiki/Pascal_(programming_language)
+You are free to try if the provided .exe files will run on new OS versions.
+For those of you who are not familiar with Pascal, please check here: https://en.wikipedia.org/wiki/Pascal_(programming_language)

 # Folder Contents